jinghuazhao/Computational-Statistics/docs/WEB.md

 ### --- ftp ---

+We use GENCODE, <https://www.gencodegenes.org/human/> (<https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/>), to illustrate,

-The following code is used to download release_43 of GENCODE.
+The following code is used to download release_43.

 ```bash
 #!/usr/bin/bash